Linda Cho

-Linda Cho is a Korean-born costume designer raised in Canada and based in the U.S. She has designed costumes for more than 15 Broadway productions, won two Tony Awards and been nominated for a third.
+Linda Cho is a Korean-born costume designer raised in Canada and based in the U.S. She has designed costumes for more than 15 Broadway productions, won two Tony Awards and been nominated for three more.
 She has also designed for opera and ballet companies, including the Metropolitan Opera and American Ballet Theatre, among others.

 Early life and education

 Born to an oil painter mother, Min Soon Cho, in Seoul and raised in Toronto, Cho attended Paris American Academy for fashion (1991), received a BA from McGill University in Montreal (1995) and an MFA in design from Yale School of Drama (1998).

 Career

 By 2019, Cho had designed costumes for more than 200 productions.
 Her designs have been seen in productions on Broadway, off-Broadway, in U.S. regional theatres, Canada, Britain (including Royal Shakespeare Company) and Asia.
 In addition to plays and musicals, she has designed for opera companies, including the Metropolitan Opera and dance companies, including American Ballet Theatre.

-Before beginning design work on historical projects, Cho researches the era and collects image inspiration from catalogs, paintings, and books.
-She has called this research her favorite part of the design process.
-However, Cho does allow herself some liberties when it comes to historical accuracy.
+Cho says that her pre-design research of each work's era is her favorite part of the design process.
+However, she has taken liberties regarding historical accuracy.
 In her work for Anastasia, for example, the Parisian costumes "[have] a heightened flair; it’s not true 1920s," as she instead wanted to invoke "a playful, pushed, bright feeling, like a young lady’s fantasy of what Paris is, a romanticized view, to have an opposite effect of the Russian revolution costumes".
-In other cases, her costumes stray from historical accuracy to allow dancers to perform "non-period movement", to appeal to the modern gaze, or to allow for quick changes backstage.

-Her design setup is fairly minimal, working with a pencil and small watercolor set, allowing her to work while on a plane.
-Her design sketches are done in about an hour, an amount of time she says is "reasonable considering the extensive research she does".
-When picking fabrics for her designs, she prefers to choose all the fabric for the production at one time; "I can’t design one gown in isolation".
+In other cases, her costumes have strayed from historical accuracy to allow dancers to perform "non-period movement", to appeal to the modern gaze, or to allow for quick changes backstage.
+In creating her designs, she uses a pencil and small watercolor set, allowing her to work while on a plane.
+She says that her design sketches are done in about an hour.
+When picking fabrics for her designs, she prefers to choose all the fabric for the production at one time, rather than to "design one gown in isolation".